Honestly, I'd though that I had this problem licked. But apparently, I don't.

 But thinking of non-primate intelligence helped a lot when trying to build this creature.
 Hyenas have monkey-level intelligence and social complexity, yet they never had to come down from the trees to attain it (not to mention elephants).
 So the dinosauroid didn't need to be arboreal, or ape-like at all, to be intelligent.
 And in terms of beak as primary manipulator, forepaws don't necessarily equal hands.
 For full-time bipedal mammals, like the kangaroos, the forepaws are great for digging and smacking other kangaroos, but they're not dextrous.
 (Thusly, this dinosauroid is tentatively placed in a strictly terrestrial evolutionary line of beaked troodontids, this line breaking from the previously illustrated herbivorous line sometime in the eocene and developing into a highly social family of terrestrial omnivores - this troodontid being one of the most intelligent of this family.)

 So for the dinosauroid, the forelimbs are great for combat and grasping prey, but perhaps rather terrible for flint-knapping and the like.
 They are stuck with the versatile but still self-limited beak as the main tool.
 This creates an interesting problem for me as an artist, though - if they can’t devise human-esque tools, like spears and hand axes, etc, what visual signifiers of intelligence can you draw them with?
-Elaborate basket traps?
+Elaborate basket traps??

 Termite sticks?